sahava/gtm-api-to-export-json/README.md

 # Convert a Google Tag Manager API repsonse into import JSON format
-Follow the steps an examples in this repo to convert a Google Tag Manager [API Version resource](https://developers.google.com/tag-platform/tag-manager/api/v2/reference/accounts/containers/versions/get) into the format required by [GTM's built-in Import/Export functionality](https://support.google.com/tagmanager/answer/6106997?hl=en).
+Follow the steps an examples in this repo to convert a Google Tag Manager [API Versions resource](https://developers.google.com/tag-platform/tag-manager/api/v2/reference/accounts/containers/versions/get) into the format required by [GTM's built-in Import/Export functionality](https://support.google.com/tagmanager/answer/6106997?hl=en).

 ## Steps to take
-Translating the API Version resource to the import JSON format takes the following steps:
+Translating the API Versions resource to the import JSON format takes the following steps:
 1. Create a new object with `"exportFormatVersion": 2` and `"containerVersion": {}` key-value pairs.
-2. Nest the **entire** API Version resource under `"containerVersion"`.
+2. Nest the **entire** API Versions resource under `"containerVersion"`.
 3. Convert the following values from **camelCase** to **SNAKE_CASE_IN_CAPS**:
     1. All `type` values **unless** the `type` key is in the root of a `client`, `tag` or a `variable` resource.
     2. `container.containerVersion.usageContext`